CiemnyWilk/GIMM-290-Local-Multiplayer-Assignemnt/README.md

 Known bugs:
-Some of the 3d models go off the screen and I just didn't have time to adjust them Jump issue sometimes no longer working.
-Can be fixed by just walking up something and falling again. (this bug is due to an issue with how unity runs its OnTriggerEnter)
+Some of the 3d models go off the screen and I just didn't have time to adjust them The jump issue is sometimes no longer working.
+It can be fixed by just walking up something and falling again. (this bug is due to an issue with how Unity runs its OnTriggerEnter)

+Assignment 2 Changes:

+As I have already added a scoring system with UI I instead added a main menu that has the ability to exit game and select a level.